 During the spring of my sophomore year of college, I came across an opportunity to fulfill a childhood dream of working at a Disney theme park with the Disney College Program.
-This program, offered both at Walt Disney World Resort in Florida and Disneyland in California, places college students in front-line roles such as attractions, food & beverage, and entertainment for a semester or full year.
+To chase this dream, I took a gap year during my university studies.

 I spent the fall semester of my junior year operating attractions in Fantasyland of the Magic Kingdom, improving on my guest service skills, and working with university students from around the world all while having the time of my life.
 In the end, I believe my choice was well worth it.

 My gap semester taught me new skills and even led to another professional opportunity with Walt Disney World after graduating.
-Looking back, I would have regretted it if I had not taken advantage of a once in a lifetime opportunity to follow a dream.
-But what about you?
-Should you take a gap year in the middle of college?
+Looking back, I would have regretted it if I had not taken advantage of a once-in-a-lifetime opportunity to follow a dream.

 Many students who take a gap year report returning to school with a reignited passion for learning and studying.
 According to data collected by the American Gap Association, students who take a gap year have higher GPAs than those who do not take a break at all in their studies.
 Worried taking time off will derail your desire to finish your degree?
 Well, 90% of gap year takers return to university within one year of their experience outside the classroom.